A-Z OF VISITING LEEDS

 S – Shopping.
 Leeds is one of the UK’s best shopping destinations.
 And with more than half of the shops reopening from 15th June, you can enjoy some retail therapy.
+From 24th July, it is mandatory to wear a face covering when in the shops.
 The wonderful arcades, shopping centres and independent retailers haven’t moved an inch and are all looking forward to welcoming shoppers back…at a safe distance of course!
 Find out more here.

 S – Sport.
 Leeds is a city with a rich sporting heritage, home to decorated sides like Leeds United, Leeds Rhinos and the Yorkshire County Cricket Club.
 We’re also famous for triathletes, boxing and cycling!

 T – Toilets.
 Many public toilets and baby changing facilities are open, but some are closed.
 All toilets have less capacity than usual, so you may need to queue at busy times, please keep this in mind.
 In the city centre, Trinity Leeds and Victoria Gate do have toilet facilities open.

 T – Travel and Transport.
 As restrictions continue to ease, you may be wondering what the best way of travelling into Leeds is.
 Have a look at our travelling into Leeds page for info.